wclenhardt/learning-resources/docs/conduct.md

 ## Group discussion
-**Q: What can each of us do to make OceanHackWeek an optimal learning environment that is inclusive and welcoming for everyone?**
+**Q: What can each of us do to make an optimal learning environment that is inclusive and welcoming for everyone?**

 - Be respectful to others’ views; whether it’s technical question or scientific hypothesis
 - Be inclusive regardless of technical expertise and career stage (emphasize the growth mindset)